swlaschin/fsharpforfunandprofit.com/about/index.md

 Second, thank you to all the F# enthusiasts who have written books, blogs, and contributed to [StackOverflow](http://stackoverflow.com/questions/tagged/f%23) and hubfs.net (a.k.a. [fpish](http://fpish.net)).
 I have learned a lot from you all.

-Many thanks to those who have sent me corrections for the many typos on the site.
+Many thanks to those who have sent me corrections for the many typos on the site, with special thanks to André van Meulebrouck.

 And finally, special thanks to *you* and all the people who read this site.
 I hope you enjoy it.
 Thanks for reading!